On optimal prediction of missing functional data with memory: Partially Observed Functional Data

-where $\mathcal{F}_\Delta^Y=\sigma(Y_t:t\in\Delta)$, $\hat X_t$ is provided in Theorem~\ref{thm:Gaussian-fredholm-prediction}, $\rho(t,t|\Delta)$ is given by \eqref{eq:rho} and $\phi$ denotes the standard normal density. \end{thm} \begin{rem} One would expect smaller estimation error when $t$ is close to the observed part $\Delta$.
+\begin{rem} One would expect smaller estimation error when $t$ is close to the observed part $\Delta$.
 This is indeed visible in \eqref{eq:non-gaussian-prediction} where the value of $\rho(t,t|\Delta)$ becomes smaller as the distance of $t$ to $\Delta$ decreases.
-The integral then concentrates around the value $f(t,\hat{X}_t)$ as expected. \end{rem} Theorem~\ref{thm:prediction-FDA} puts in perspective the role played by $f$ in the reconstruction of the missing parts of $Y$.
+The integral then concentrates around the value $f(t,\hat{X}_t)$ as expected. \end{rem}

+Theorem~\ref{thm:prediction-FDA} puts in perspective the role played by $f$ in the reconstruction of the missing parts of $Y$.
 Should $f$ be known, then one could simply recover $X_t=(f(t,\cdot))^{-1}(Y_t)$ and apply Theorem~\ref{thm:Gaussian-fredholm-prediction}.
 Therefore, in this situation, it is not required to sample several processes to be able to reconstruct a single one.
 This reconstruction can be conducted on a curve-by-curve basis as in Section~\ref{sec:Gaussian-prediction}.

 On the other hand, if $f$ is not known, as is arguably the case in most instances, then one should proceed with its estimation.
 The rest of this section considers the general situation of a sample of functional observations with missing intervals.
 Throughout, it is enough to assume that $f$ is injective since only its inverse is of interest.
 Without loss of generality, we can further assume that it is surjective on its image set.